 It includes customer satisfaction ratings, so you can also compare gas suppliers in terms of customer service and not just cheaper gas prices.

-You can also compare how gas and electricity suppliers fared in our annual customer satisfaction survey, with big differences between the best and worst performers every year.
+You can also compare gas and electricity suppliers' performance in our annual customer satisfaction survey, with big differences between the best and worst performers every year.

-While a great way to cut your bills is to compare gas deals to make sure you’re with cheapest gas supplier, there are some other things you can do to keep the cost down.
+While a great way to cut your bills is to compare gas deals to make sure you’re with the cheapest gas supplier, there are some other things you can do to keep the cost down.

 Turn down your heating.
 Reducing your thermostat by just 1 degree can save you as much as £75 a year.

 Upgrade your gas appliances – older appliances like boilers are much less energy efficient and can mean you’re overpaying